timeoutdigital/StreamHub-iOS-SDK/README.md

     platform :ios, :deployment_target => '6.0'

-    pod 'StreamHub-iOS-SDK', :git => 'https://github.com/Livefyre/StreamHub-iOS-SDK', :commit => '834670942a7c095cf681cf4a3458083558e26736'
+    pod 'StreamHub-iOS-SDK', :git => 'https://github.com/Livefyre/StreamHub-iOS-SDK', :commit => 'bec9627553f454ed3538449ac3d53e0b572a292c'

 Once your Podfile is placed in your app project root, simply run:

     pod install

-This will download all the dependencies and create a file called `MyApp.xcworkspace' which you should use to open your app project in Xcode in the future.
+This will download all the dependencies and create a file called `MyApp.xcworkspace` which you should use to open your app project in Xcode in the future.

 ## Subproject